LOOKING FOR A NEW ANCHOR?

 - Storm Anchor

 They referred us to their website, which contains a lot of information and is a great resource.
 Mantus has an anchor sizing web page based upon boat length and weight and is worth checking out.
 Our boat, which we use for cruising, is an O'Day 31 and weighs 10,000 pounds.
-We don't have a winch on our vessel, so this was one of the factors in determining our anchor size/weight.
+We don't have a winch on our vessel, so this was one factor in determining our anchor size/weight.
 Based on the information on the Mantus website and after speaking to a Mantus employee on the telephone, we decided to go with the 25-pound Mantus M1 anchor.
-After looking at the dimensions of this anchor, I was worried that it might not fit on our bow roller.
-Mantus emailed me an actual size template for the anchor, which I printed out and taped to a piece of cardboard and cut out the pattern.
+After looking at this anchor's dimensions, I was worried that it might not fit on our bow roller.
+Mantus emailed me an actual size template for the anchor, which I printed out and taped to a cardboard piece and cut out the pattern.
 I used the template to check the anchor fit on the bow roller.
 The "tip" of the anchor was going to be too close to the bow.
 I phoned Mantus back and described my concerns.
 They told me about the Mantus AnchorMate product, which will mate an existing bow roller with an anchor of any design.
-With the AnchorMate product, we were able to fit the 25 pound M1 anchor on our boat with our existing bow roller.
+With the AnchorMate product, we fit the 25 pound M1 anchor on our boat with our existing bow roller.
 I was relieved because I didn't want to downsize the anchor or replace the bow roller since we use the anchor for cruising and wanted more holding power.

 We have tested and used our Mantus anchor several times now and are very happy with it.
 On our first use of our new anchor, we used the anchor as a day anchor.
 It turned out to be a good test case because a small storm came through, and the wind went through a 360-degree wind shift over about an hour.
 The anchor held well during this period as far as we knew.
 If the anchor did pull loose, it quickly reset, and we felt secure the entire time.
-When we left the anchorage, we learned that the anchor held well because it was dug into the bottom as we pulled it up.
+When we left the anchorage and were pulling up the anchor, we learned that the anchor held well because it had dug into the bottom.

 We are thrilled with our new Mantus anchor and improved rode.
 As we all know, when anchoring overnight, it helps to have confidence in your anchor equipment and to ensure that the anchor gets set solidly.
 Anything that we can do to remove fears about the anchor dragging at night is welcome and allows boaters to have a better night's sleep.